Receiving a diagnosis

 As a starting point, you may find the parent's guide to what to expect and when helpful.

-You can also view the NHS interactive guide to child development from birth to five years old, including videos and advice to help parents along the way.
+You can also view the NHS guides to child development from birth to five years old, including videos and advice to help parents along the way.
 The information here will give you an indication as to whether your child is developing at the expected rate.

 My child is under 5yrs old